 All childrens opinions in our school are valued & we know we have the power to create a better future for our Newcomen family.
 We believe in our shared democratic voice and a shared coalition with our fellow peers.
 Y6 School Council

-School Council has also driven fundraising for: Children in Need, Comic Relief, Barnardo’s, Teesside Hospice, Christian Aid and Water Aid.
-They are currently raising funds for the Nepal earthquake disaster fund with their Y6 Enterprise project.
+School Council has also driven fundraising for: Children in Need, Comic Relief, Barnardo’s, Teesside Hospice, Christian Aid and Water Aid…to name a few!

 Please see below for examples of our work together: